teja-paduri/Expense_Management/Sprint3.md

 This application helps the user in managing both individual and group expenses by avoiding all the tidious calculations and also provides the analysis of all the transactions which gives the complete picture of their expenses.

-## Functionalities Implemented
+## Functionalities Implemented for Sprint3

  * Registration Page
- * Login Page and its Authentication
+ * Login Page and its Authentication.
- * Added Expenses Management Dashboard
+ * Added Expenses Management Dashboard.
- * Expenses data Insertion
+ * Expenses data Insertion.
  * To display and edit the user details.
 Created Profile, EditProfile Pages.
- * Imlemented a Calculator to manually calculate the user expenses.
+ * Implemented a Calculator to manually calculate the user expenses.
- * Squashed Redirecting Bugs and Removed Unnecessary pages
+ * Squashed Redirecting Bugs and Removed Unnecessary pages.
+ * Added User Expenses and Payment API functionalities in backend.
- * Added Unit Tests for backend
+ * Added Unit Tests for all the APIs implemented in Go Lang.
- * Cypress Testing for FrontEnd is Implemented
+ * Cypress Testing for FrontEnd is Implemented.

 ## Front-End
  * Created a Landing Page